Roasted Vegetable Ratatouille made with fresh eggplant, zucchini, yellow squash, mushrooms, onions and tomatoes is a healthy side dish or main meal.

 Roasted Vegetable Ratatouille

 - In a large bowl, add all ingredients and mix until well combined.
-Place on a baking sheet and bake at 425 degrees for 30 minutes, turning halfway.
+Place on a baking sheet and roast for 30 minutes, turning halfway.

 Visit the recipe index to search for more recipes by category.